Transfer Learning on Multi-Dimensional Data: A Novel Approach to Neural Network-Based Surrogate Modeling: Discussion

 \section{Discussion}

-We demonstrated that a CNN surrogate model for a 2D PDE can be trained on a mixture of numerical solutions to the 2D PDE and numerical solutions to its 1D approximation.
-This approach allows us to perform UQ tasks with lower error compared to Monte Carlo using several times the data generation budget.
+In this work, we demonstrate a novel approach to training CNN-based surrogate models that addresses a fundamental but often-ignored challenge with such methods: slow convergence with respect to training dataset size.
+Specifically, we demonstrate that a CNN surrogate model for a 2D PDE can be trained on a mixture of numerical solutions to the 2D PDE and numerical solutions to its 1D approximation.
+With this approach, we achieve lower error in UQ tasks compared to Monte Carlo using several times the data generation budget.
 These results suggest that the curse of dimensionality may be tamed and even exploited in our favor; the ability of CNNs to learn useful features from a lower-dimensional approximation to the original problem allows us to generate much more training data than would otherwise be possible, given a fixed data generation budget and the typically high cost of running physics-based simulations.